lee2sman/archiving-artist-spaces/devlog.md

 ### 2022-06-15

-Mostly recovered from concussion now.
-Able to code and work again.
 Met with Pete last week to check in on Little Berlin web archiving project.
 Trying to get a draft completed this week.
 Got all events page to render text if available.
 This process seems overly complicated and not a precise copy.
 Using a webrecorder archiver might be a better fit for most use cases for minified / obscured site code.
 Will investigate.

-Links:
+An example of an artist working in the archive:

 [Library of Congress Citizen DJ project](https://citizen-dj.labs.loc.gov/about/)